 In an ongoing effort to refine and reinforce its ethical standards, AICBR has been and continues to be involved in efforts and events related to northern-based ethics.

 The Arctic Institute of Community-Based Research (AICBR) works towards building research capacity in the North.
 Ensuring that research findings are relevant to northerners is a part of this undertaking.
-AICBR works to identify and use promising practices of knowledge translation (KT) as they relate to key audiences in the north: Indigenous communities, the public at-large, health practitioners, and policy-makers and program planners.
+AICBR works to identify and use promising practices of knowledge translation (KT) as they relate to key audiences in the North, including Indigenous communities, the public at-large, health practitioners, policy-makers, and program planners.
 The North needs particular attention in terms of identifying and developing KT practices to suit its particular geographical, organizational, cultural, and demographic characteristics.

 Capacity building has many different definitions and interpretations.
-Capacity is "the actual knowledge, skill sets, participation, leadership and resources required by community groups to effectively address local issues and concerns"1.
-By building capacity through the development of skills and the building of resources, the sustainability and effectiveness of an organization and its partners are increased.
+Capacity is "the actual knowledge, skill sets, participation, leadership and resources required by community groups to effectively address local issues and concerns".
+By building capacity through the development of skills and the strengthening of resources, the sustainability and effectiveness of an organization and its partners are increased.

 Key principles for capacity building are rooted in a community-based foundation and include: